This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 The following NPM package has helped me to remove duplicate style rules from multiple CSS files and merge them.
 It's a convenient tool that you can use from the command line.
 However, to use it, you have to install NodeJS on your system.

 If you are not comfortable with command line usage, you might want to use an online tool like DiffChecker to compare different files.
-Then you can manually copy the additional rules from each file to one file using Notepad or another text editor.
+Then you can manually copy the additional rules from each file to one file using Notepad or an.
 Yes, it needs a bit of work to get the best results.

 Now, come back to your Autoptimize plugin page where you can see a text field to enter the CSS to inline.